rosie-b/calculator-of-wonders/README.md

 # calculator-of-wonders
-There is a mathematician stuck inside your computer, returning solutions to all your problems.
+There is a wizard stuck inside your computer, returning solutions to all your problems.